e-apostolidis/Video-Thumbnail-Selector/README.md

  - `$dataset_name`: the name of the utilized dataset ('OVP' or 'Youtube').

 For further details about the adopted structure of directories in our implementation, please check line [#8 of evaluate_exp.sh](https://github.com/e-apostolidis/Video_Thumbnail_Selector/blob/master/evaluation/evaluate_exp.sh#L8). </div>

+## Citation
+If you find this implementation useful in your work, please cite the following publication where the corresponding method was proposed:

+E. Apostolidis, E. Adamantidou, V. Mezaris and I. Patras, **"Combining Adversarial and Reinforcement Learning for Video Thumbnail Selection"**, in ACM Int.
+Conf. on Multimedia Retrieval (ICMR), Taipei, Taiwan, November 2021 (accepted for publication).

+Bibtex:

+@InProceedings{Apostolidis_2021_ICMR,
+    author    = {Apostolidis, Evlampios and Adamantidou, Eleni and Mezaris, Vasileios and Patras, Ioannis}, title     = {Combining Adversarial and Reinforcement Learning for Video Thumbnail Selection}, booktitle = {Proceedings of the ACM International Conference on Multimedia Retrieval (ICMR)}, month     = {November},
+    year      = {2021}
+}

 ## License
 <div align="justify">